technofocus-pte/fbrcdtbsdepth/CS-Lab Guides/Use Case 2/Use Case 2.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image73.png)

-3. Select the **Share** button in the icon bar to share the report with people in your organization who have access to the proper data elements.

-    ![A screenshot of a computer Description automatically generated](./media/image74.png)

-4. Enter the user +++sample user1+++, which you created in Use Case 1, and select **Send** button.

-    ![A screenshot of a computer Description automatically generated](./media/image75.png)

-    ![A screenshot of a computer Description automatically generated](./media/image76.png)

 ## Exercise 7 – Perform data analysis using Microsoft Fabric Notebooks

 ### **Task-1: Data analysis with T-SQL notebooks**